 Integrate proven calculations based on the VDI Heat Atlas in your ANSYS simulation

-The theoretical basics of heat transfer refer to the VDI Heat Atlas 11th edition and HEDH (Heat Exchanger Design Handbook) as well as to special research reports.
+The theoretical basics of heat transfer refer to the VDI Heat Atlas 12th edition and HEDH (Heat Exchanger Design Handbook) as well as special research reports.

 Until now, the RBSA module has been used for simplified vibration analysis, but it only covers the “vortex excitation” part.
 The vibration excitation by fluid-elastic instability and turbulence excitation was not investigated.
 That is why LV has taken over the Good Vibrations program from Prof. Gelbe 2010 and has always adapted it to the current standard.
 It calculates the tube loads for the excitations: